Julgodis/Cupcake-Compiler/README.md

 # Cupcake
 Cupcake is a compiler for Jonathan Blows new programming language **JAI**.
 The compiler is built from the ideas and temporary specification that Blow has given in his Youtube and Twitch [videos](https://www.youtube.com/user/jblow888/videos).
 Cupcake has almost everything implemented that Jonathan Blow has shown in his videos so far (2016-06-12).

 Both Cupcake and me has no association with Jonathan Blow or JAIs development.
 The experience you have with Cupcake should not be reflected towards JAI and your opinion of it, **_Cupcake is not JAI_**.
-Cupcake is my hobby project, create for me to learn how i real compiler works and how programs goes from source code to machine code.
+Cupcake is my hobby project, created for me to learn how a compiler works and how programs goes from source code to machine code.

 ### Platform support ###